 - Bacopa Monnieri

-Lions Mane is a powerful mushroom extract.
+Lion’s Mane is a powerful mushroom extract.
 It really is a nootropic superfood with a wide range of health benefits: from boosting your mood to offering neuroprotective properties.
-It has been used in Japanese and Chinese medicine for millenia and can reduce anxiety, increase energy levels and improve cognitive function.
+It has been used in Japanese and Chinese medicine for millennia and can reduce anxiety, increase energy levels and improve cognitive function.
 It is anti-inflammatory and also has anti-aging and anti-fatigue benefits.

-What makes Lions Mane so unique is that it promotes BDNF (Brain Derived Neurotrophic Factor) which is the protein that helps rewire neural connections which increases your neuroplasticity.
+What makes Lion’s Mane so unique is that it promotes BDNF (Brain Derived Neurotrophic Factor), the protein that helps rewire neural connections which increases your neuroplasticity.
 Increased neuroplasticity enables you to learn new skills more quickly and to change old habits and thought patterns; it literally makes your brain more malleable.

-Personal Note: Of the mushroom extracts, Lions Mane and Cordyceps are my favourites for boosting my concentration, mental energy and increasing energy levels whilst experiencing no negative side effects.
+Personal Note: Of the mushroom extracts, Lion’s Mane and Cordyceps are my favourites for boosting my concentration, mental energy and increasing energy levels whilst not experiencing negative side effects.
 These blend perfectly with fat coffee as the mushroom extracts add an earthy tone.
-Lions Mane is not recommended for anyone who experiences seizures.
+Lion’s Mane is not recommended for anyone who experiences seizures.

-L Theanine is a natural compound, it’s an amino acid often found in tea.
-It has been found to increase attention and improve memory.
+L Theanine is a natural compound.
+It’s an amino acid often found in tea, and has been found to increase attention and improve memory.